MATRIX30/zero_day/README.md

-This is the official readme for the vagrant project
+This is a new readme message